Gáibhin McGranaghan | Policy Officer

 Gáibhin joined the team in May 2017, and initially served as the organisation’s Information Officer, before taking on his current role in September 2018.

-Gáibhin works closely within AsIAm’s Community Support team and with our partners from right across Ireland’s disability sector.
+Gáibhin works closely within AsIAm’s Community Support team and with our partners across Ireland’s disability sector.
 From planning and collaborating on research into issues facing the autism community, to lobbying lawmakers to ensure they prioritise autism at a political level – his role is a diverse one with equally varied responsibilities.

 Originally from Belfast and a BA (joint honours) graduate in English and politics from Queen’s, and a 2016 alumni of the Washington Ireland Program, the move to Dublin to work with AsIAm was a perfect fit for Gáibhin.
 As a young person on the spectrum himself, Gáibhin has volunteered extensively with local advocacy and support groups for Belfast’s autistic community, namely with Orchardville and the National Autistic Society.

 In his downtime, Gáibhin is an unabashed bibliophile and pin collector, with a special interest in all things Dracula, Yeats, and queer-related.
 He might just write a book of his own one day, but prefers reviewing other people’s on his blog for now.